Boys Don't Cry (band): Recent times

-2020: Greatest Hits album, re-releases, and new music
+2020-present: Greatest Hits album, re-releases, and new music

 In late April 2020, Boys Don't Cry announced the release of a new Greatest Hits album titled All the Very Best.
 This compilation spans the band's entire career to date, including songs from their first two full-length albums and later material.

 Shortly thereafter, Nick Richards announced that the band was re-releasing their entire back catalogue, including the band's 1983 debut EP Don't Talk to Strangers, both of their full-length 1980s albums, and Hear It Is!, along with a new album of outtakes and new/unreleased tracks titled Odds and Sods.
 (One apparent exception, the early single, "Who Said It?", also featured on the original 1983 EP, did not appear among the re-released material.)

-On September 26, 2020, the band released the single, "Harem Shuffle," a song that had originally appeared on Hear It Is!.
-The tune has since received airplay on such stations as Sirius XM's 1st Wave.
+According to the band's Facebook page, in 2025, Nick Richards formed his own online label called HEADGAMES.
+The band is planning on releasing new and old material throughout the year, through this label.
+The first release, entitled "4PLAY", will be a four-track EP celebrating the fortieth anniversary of the song "I Wanna Be A Cowboy", consisting of four never-previously-released mixes.